Ynn/selfstar/exercises/follow-me.md

 	/**
 	 * Felix shell command implementation to sets the illuminance preference.
 	 *
-	 * @param goal the new illuminance preference ("SOFT", "MEDIUM", "HIGH") */
+	 * @param goal the new illuminance preference ("SOFT", "MEDIUM", "FULL") */

 	// Each command should start with a @Command annotation